ecotaxa/ecotaxa_py_client/docs/TaxonomyTreeApi.md

 Add Taxon In Central

-**Create a taxon** on EcoTaxoServer.  🔒 Logged user must be manager (on any project) or application admin.
+Create a taxon on EcoTaxoServer.
+Logged user must be manager (on any project) or application admin.

 ### Example